 The average person views law enforcement personnel in a singular role, such as issuing traffic tickets or arresting criminals, and much of that view is derived from unverified sources such as Hollywood movies.
 Relatively speaking, few have been exposed to the training required to become a law enforcement officer or a custody deputy.
 Few know what the duty actually entails, how varied it is, or how much dedication and commitment goes into performing the job at the level of professionalism upheld by the Santa Barbara County Sheriff’s Office.

-A great way to get a real, behind-the-scenes look at what goes into keeping the public safe is to attend of one of our Citizen’s Academies.
 The Academies are held in both North and South County.
 The last several years we have teamed up with UCSB, UCSB Police and the City of Goleta to do a Citizen’s Academy just for Isla Vista Residents and Santa Barbara County College Students.
+We are also teaming up with the Santa Ynez Band of Chumash Indians.
 One of the best aspects of the Citizen’s Academy is that it brings together participants of different ages with different backgrounds, life experiences and perspectives.

 Citizen’s Academy classes are held at different locations throughout the county.
 Participants are required to attend all training sessions.
 The academy culminates with a graduation ceremony and barbecue on the weekend following the completion of the weekly classes.

 Exact dates for Citizen’s Academies are announced before they are held via the Santa Barbara County Sheriff’s Office’s website, social media and Nixle alerts.